oreximus/learnings/InformationTechnology/AI/pi_coding_agent.md

 > Overall this is the personal agent setup never forgets and can be useful for weeks before the context window gets maxed out.

+## Notes from the source #2:

+### Pi in harness terms

+- Our `agent harness guide` defines six components every serious agent system
+implements:
+    1. `Task definition` - what success looks like.
+    2. `Context / memory manager` - what the model sees each turn.
+    3. `Tool execution layer` - files, shell, APIs
+    4. `Loop controller` - when to call the model again
+    5. `Verification layer` - when the task is actually done
+    6. `Failure handler` - exits, escalation, partial results

+- Mapping Pi to your first custom harness:
+    - Agent harness guide sequence is: `define success` -> `write verification` -> `simplest` `loop` -> `hard exit` -> `context` -> `failures` -> `instrument` -> Pi gives you steps 3-6 as infrastructure on day one.
+You still supply **step 1-2** (***task + verification***).

+### AGENTS.md and SYSTEM.md

+- `AGENTS.md` - project instructions loaded at startup from `~/.pi/agent`, parent
+directories, and the current working directory.
+Same pattrern as Claude Code's project memory and the community `AGENTS.md` standard discussed in `memory.md persistence`.

+- `SYSTEM.md` - replace or append to PI's default system prompt `per project`.
+This is harness-level prompt control without forking the binary.